Nissan Forums | Infiniti Forums NICOclub staff, History and Advertising eMail NICOclub Webmaster Advertising on NICOclub Nissan forums

 You probably will, but won't notice it.
 Such a granny car could roll through a license check without being noticed.
 LOL I have been debating having it completely repainted white, to match my S13, and of course, doing the same color scheme on the engine as well (purple and chrome).

 GOOD NEWS!!!!!
-The speed gear from the origional trans (in this case, automatic) fit perfectly into the 6 Speed transmission.
+The speed gear from the origional transmission (in this case, automatic) fit perfectly into the 6 Speed transmission.
 Its the same length, depth and gear ratio (meaning, same number of teeth and diameter).
 I installed the speed gear to the transmission and set the differential in the case.
 I gave the diff a spin and measured the A/C current from the speed sensor, all was good, and well within specification....so, no worries getting a functioning speedo in this swap (unlike my 240sx!).

 I am searching for a set of NX manual gauge cluster set if anyone has one.